 - Turns white paper draft writing into weeks, not months.

-- Reduces the number of revisions due to a writer, marketer and project sponsor not “being on the same page.”
+- Reduces the number of revisions due to stakeholders not “being on the same page.”

 - Promotes professionalism and reduces generalities during interviews.
 My outline lets me ask pointed questions to executives and other primary research interview sources.

 Outlining a white paper doesn’t have to be a chore.
-Here is a summary of my white paper outlining approach.
+Below, I summarize my white paper outlining approach.

 First, STOP.
 Before you begin your outline, answer Key Questions.
-The outline is built from your problem or opportunity statement.
+Build the outline from a problem or opportunity statement.
 To define this, you need to know who you’re writing the white paper to and what you’re trying to answer.
 Try questions like: